 One of the most common causes of print failures is low bed adhesion.
 The Brim function is used to increase bed adhesion.
 It is a widening of the first layer’s circumference.
 A brim is generally used with objects that have a small contact area with the bed, or on sharp-edged shapes to protect the corners from warping.
 A raft is similar to a brim, but has increased thickness and also travels completely under the 3d printed part.
 Both are easily removed after the print is complete.

 After pressing “Slice now”, you will get estimates for printing time, cost, and the amount of filament used.

 Prepare Your Filament

-Trim the end of your 1.75mm PLA filament.
+Trim the end of the 1.75mm PLA filament.
 Do not use any part that has been melted or badly bent.
 Tools for the 3D printer are in the 3D printer rolling cabinet.
 This cabinet is located below the PC for 3D slicing.

 Before printing anything, make sure you have enough filament.
 You will get an estimate of how much filament will be required when you slice your model in PrusaSlicer.
 Be sure to leave a small buffer (5%) for any margin of error in the software’s slicing estimate.